Lipschitz continuity of probability kernels in the optimal transport framework: Proofs

 \begin{remark}[Tangency condition] \rm Following \cite[Section 8.4]{AGS}, we define the tangent space to a measure $\mu$ in $\mathcal{P}_2(\overline\Theta)$ by

 Therefore, in Theorem \ref{abs}, we conclude that $\mathbf{w}_t\in\mathcal{TAN}_{\mu_t}(\mathcal{P}_2(\overline\Theta))$ for a.e. $t\in(0,1)$.
-This is equivalent to saying that $\mathbf{w}_t$ has minimal $L^2_{\mu_t}(\overline\Theta;\R^d)$ norm among $L^2_{\mu_t}(\overline\Theta;\R^d)$ solutions to \eqref{mixed}, see also \cite[Section 3.3.2]{AG}. \end{remark}
+This is equivalent to saying that $\mathbf{w}_t$ has minimal $L^2_{\mu_t}(\overline\Theta;\rd)$ norm among $L^2_{\mu_t}(\overline\Theta;\rd)$ solutions to \eqref{mixed}, see also \cite[Section 3.3.2]{AG}. \end{remark}

 We notice that $\mu_t$ can be either supported on the whole of $\overline\Theta$ or on a subset which possibly depends on $t$.
-The rest of this section is devoted to a further analysis of the case of mobile support, starting with the introduction of some more definitions and notation.
+The rest of this section is devoted to a further analysis of the case of mobile support, starting with some more definitions and notation.

-\begin{defi}[\bf Regular motion] Let $\Theta_* \subseteq\R^d$ be a nonempty open connected set with locally Lipschitz boundary.
-We say that a smooth mapping $[a,b]\times\Theta_*\ni (t,\theta)\mapsto \Phi_t(\theta)\in\R^d$ is a {\it regular motion} in $\Theta$ if the following conditions hold.
+\begin{defi}[\bf Regular motion] Let $\Theta_* \subseteq\rd$ be a nonempty open connected set with locally Lipschitz boundary.
+We say that a smooth mapping $[a,b]\times\Theta_*\ni (t,\theta)\mapsto \Phi_t(\theta)\in\rd$ is a {\it regular motion} in $\Theta$ if the following conditions hold.
 For any $t\in[a,b]$, $\Phi_t$ is a diffeomorphism between $\Theta_*$ and a nonempty open connected set with locally Lipschitz boundary $\Theta_t:=\Phi_t(\Theta_*)\subseteq\Theta$.
 Further, there exist positive constants $k_1,k_2$ such that for any $t\in[a,b]$ and any $\theta\in\Theta_*$

 \end{defi}

 We notice that under the assumptions of Definition \ref{motion}, $\Theta_*$ is bounded if and only if $\Theta_t$ is bounded for every $t\in[a,b]$.
 A typical example of a family of diffeomorphisms that yields a regular motion is $\Phi_t(\theta)=\theta+t\mathbf{v}(\theta)$, where $\mathbf{v}\in W^{1,\infty}(\Theta_*)\cap C^1(\Theta_*)$, $t\in[0,1]$ and $\sup_{\theta\in\Theta_*} |\nabla\mathbf{v}(\theta)|<1.$